Using Reader Expectations to

 by George David Gopen

 For more than three decades, George David Gopen’s Reader Expectation Approach has transformed how scientists, researchers, and professionals write — not by prescribing rules, but by revealing how readers read.
-The framework was first introduced in the landmark 1990 American Scientist article “The Science of Scientific Writing,” co-authored with Judith A, Swan and published in American Scientist.
+The structural framework for writing clearly and persuasively in the English language was first introduced in George’s landmark article “The Science of Scientific Writing,” co-authored with Judith A. Swan and published in American Scientist.

 “Dr. Gopen’s article is our #2 most viewed online article overall, for the entire period since 2017, with almost 148,000 views.
 It is certainly fair to say that it is one of our most popular, read, cited, and requested articles.”

-The New Science of Scientific Writing expands and deepens Gopen’s foundational work, drawing on decades of seminar teaching across research universities, national laboratories, medical schools, and law firms worldwide.
+The New Science of Scientific Writing expands and deepens George’s foundational work, drawing on decades of seminar teaching across research universities, national laboratories, medical schools, and law firms worldwide.

 Where other writing guides offer style rules and structural templates, Gopen offers something more fundamental: A cognitive account of how meaning is made.
 REA was developed independently through observation and practice and has been corroborated by findings in cognitive linguistics, psycholinguistics, and discourse analysis.